 A Homestead Exemption is an exemption of $1,000 of the assessed valuation of your primary residence.
-In tax year 2013, this can be a savings of $84 to $140 depending on where you live in the county.
+In tax year 2014, this was a savings of $84 to $140 depending on where you live in the county.

 - You must be the homeowner of record who resides on the property by January 1.